 It doesn’t mean your life is over if you aren’t sure how to find yourself again.
 It just means that you are in a transitional phase that you have to work your way out of.

-Here are seven steps on how to find yourself again when you feel lost:
+Seven steps on how to find yourself again when you feel lost

 1. Don’t fight how you feel.